-The course consists of daily three-hour sessions: the first half of the session consists of lectures and discussions of the theoretical and empirical content, while the second half will be devoted to hands-on coursework covering methods (including group work), analysis and personal projects.
-This is an interactive course; students are therefore required to do the readings ahead of class, and are encouraged to take active part in the class debates.
-Complementary materials such as multi-media resources and pre-recorded videos will also be made available in advance so we can make the most of the face-to-face sessions.
+The course consists of daily three-hour sessions: the first half of the session consists on lectures and discussion of the theoretical and empirical content, while the second half will be devoted to hands-on coursework covering methods (including group work), analysis and personal projects.
+This is an interactive course; students are therefore required to do the readings ahead of class, and are encourage to take active part in the class debates.
+Complementary materials such as multi-media resources and prerecorded videos will also be made available in advance so we can make the most of the face-to-face sessions.